magnificent-math-club/magnificent-math-club.github.io/content/english/course/course-9.md

 type: "course"
 ---

-Students will achieve a basic understanding of Scratch features, create games on Scratch, and have fun along the way.
+Students will achieve a basic understanding of Scratch features, create games on Scratch, and have fun along the way. {{< youtube o2Y-o3dqzEU >}}

 ### Teachers